sit-on-cushions-we-must/following_robot/README.md

 Bend a cardboard strip into three places, and tape the sensors to it.
-Then tape that to the front of the chassis.
+Then tape that to the front of the chassis, like this:

 ![sensor mount](https://aaalearn.mystagingwebsite.com/wp-content/uploads/2018/05/mounting_sensors.jpg)